Mari-Bezobiuk/Mari-Bezobiuk.github.io/index.md

 **Checklist** is a simpliest form of test documentation, I think.
 It´s a list of test activities needed to be done with checkbox done or not.
 It can contains a columns ¨Pass/Fail¨ and ¨Coments¨ for tester´s comfort :smirk:

-[file with checklist](docfiles/checklist-main-newtea.pdf) for main page https://newtea.ua testing
+File with [checklist](docfiles/checklist-main-newtea.pdf) for main page https://newtea.ua testing

 ------